tom-jj-G/bikesharing/citibike_analysis.md

 Here below the major results for NYC Citi Bike.
 Each story has been commented.
-Only the month of August 2019 have been analyzed as there is likely more traffic during the summer months.
+Only the month of August 2019 has been analyzed as there is likely more traffic during the summer months.

 Data have been downloaded directly from [Citi Bike System Data page](https://www.citibikenyc.com/system-data).

-**To summarize, the services is mainly used by men, mostly during working commuting hours near touristic and transportation aeras.
-The younger the user are, the much longer appears to be the ride.
+**To summarize, the service is mainly used by men, mostly during working commuting hours near touristic and transportation areas.
+The younger the users are, the longer appear to be the rides.
 Please note, as it is done on a story below, that the dataset used contains outliers.**

 >![Slide1.PNG](Bike_Sharing_Analysis/Slide1.PNG)